-Carrots and Leeks – Leeks repel carrot flies and carrots keep away leek moths and onion flies.
+Leeks repel carrot flies and carrots keep away leek moths and onion flies.

-Keep carrots separate from coriander and dill because they each produce compounds that are bad for carrot plants.
+Be sure to keep carrots separate from coriander and dill because they each produce compounds that are bad for carrot plants.

 Parsnips should also be kept separate from carrots because they are susceptible to the same pests and diseases.